K1GOL/firedoor/README.md

 ## Configuration

 Configure firedoor in the `settings.json` file.
+The default `settings.json` includes some example configurations.
+Documentation of all possible options below.

 ```json
 {